-Stacy Kadesh has been working with students in the Bay Area for 25 years.
+Stacy Kadesh has been working with students in the Bay Area for 30 years.
 After earning a Teaching Credential and a Masters Degree in Education, she worked as an educator in the San Ramon Valley Unified School District for 16 years.
 In addition to her teaching responsibilities she worked at the site and district levels training teachers in the best practices of literacy.
 She later attended UC Berkeley where she earned her Certificate in College Advising and Career Planning.
-Stacy visits many college campuses each year and is an active member of several professional organizations including the National and Western Associations of College Admissions Counseling and the Higher Educational Consultants Association.
-Working with hundreds of Bay Area students over the last 10 years Stacy has developed a unique approach to helping students through this challenging and exciting journey.
+Stacy visits many college campuses each year and is an active member of several professional organizations including the National and Western Associations of College Admissions Counseling and the Independent Educational Consultants Association.
+She is also an engaging presenter on all facets of College Admission.
+Stacy Founded Stacy Kadesh and Associates College Consulting to provide a Community Resource, taking the stress and uncertainty out of college admission.
+Working with hundreds of Bay Area students over the last 14 years Stacy has developed a unique and process based approach to help students through this challenging and exciting journey.
 Stacy works with parents and students to provide guidance and expertise in all aspects of the college admissions process.
 Stacy believes that college is about fit and works with students to find their best match.

-Christina has been teaching for 14 years in the East Bay and is a graduate of St. Mary's College of California.
+Christina taught students for 14 years in the East Bay before joining the team.
+She is a graduate of St. Mary's College of California.
 She also works as an academic tutor where she is passionate about helping students have breakthroughs, set goals, and differentiate learning.
-In her work over the past 15 years working with many students K-12 , her interest in higher education grew.
-This led her to enroll at UCLA where she earned her certificate in College Admissions Counseling.
+In her work over the past 16 years working with many students K-12 , she became increasingly interested in higher education and enrolled at UCLA where she earned her certificate in College Admissions Counseling.
 Christina focuses on her knowledge of college campuses and programs along with forming strong relationships with students to create a seamless and supportive college application process.
-Christina has helped many students to get into the colleges of their dreams and enjoys working with them to uncover their best-fit schools and relieve some of the pressure of the college application process.
+Christina has helped many students to enroll at the colleges of their dreams and enjoys working with them to uncover their best-fit schools and relieve some of the pressure of the college application process.

 JT loved her own college experience; in fact she often refers to it as “the best four years of her life.”
 So, it’s not surprising that JT passionately counsels students to find their “perfect fit” college.